Online appointment requests allow your clients to view your availability and book online.

 - Clients that have already been invited to the Client Portal can enter their email address to receive their unique link to sign in.

-Setting up new clients for Online Booking
+Setting up new clients for online appointment requests

-Option #1: Provide your client with your unique Client Portal Web Address, either by email or by embedding on your website.
+Option #1: Provide your client with your unique Client Portal Web Address, either by email or by embedding it on your website.
 Here's how: